 Keep in mind that the size of the pot must match the pace of growth and requirements of edible plants you’re growing.

-You can grow peppers, eggplants, peas, and cherry tomatoes in a 2-5 gallon size container.
+You can grow peppers, eggplants, peas, and cherry tomatoes in a 3-5 gallon size container.
 Large containers can be used for tall tomato varieties and beans.
 Seedlings of vegetable plants can be grown in a seed tray or small container to save space.
-Later they need to be transplanted in bigger containers.
+Later they need to be transplanted in bigger pots.

 Vegetables grown in pots require loose, well-drained, fertile, and nutritious soil.
 You can buy a commercial potting mix for this.
 If you want to prepare it yourself, check out our guide here.

 In addition, incorporate slow-release fertilizer or well-rotted manure or compost in your soil, and hydrogel crystals too, if your balcony is windy and sunny.
-Hydrogel crystals absorb excess water in them and keep it for later supply to plant’s root directly.
-This type of water-absorbing crystals is very useful for container gardening as they save both time and water.
+Hydrogel crystals absorb excess water in them and keep it for later supply to the plant’s root directly.

 If possible, do soil testing at home to identify the pH value of the soil you’re using.
 Generally, vegetables grow in slightly acidic to neutral soil (6-7 pH).
 Once you find out your soil type (alkaline or acidic), amend it according to the edible plant you’re growing.